HyperSync Query

 Alternative Join Modes

-For example let's say you selected a trace.
+For example, let's say you selected a trace.
 It will include the transaction that generated this trace.
-And then it will include everything related to this transaction including all the logs, traces, the block and the transaction itself.
+Then it will include everything related to this transaction including all the logs, traces, the block, and the transaction itself.